jubriledun/a-simple-sysadmin-bash-script-1/README.md

 The script works by prompting the administrator to select the desired administrative task, the script then does the desired job automatically.

+### Bash menus
+Bash menus are used to create interactive selection interfaces in Bash scripting.
+They allow users to choose options from a menu and perform actions based on their selections.
+Bash menus are typically implemented using the select statement, which displays a prompt and a numbered list of options

-## PS3 variable and select statement
+### PS3 variable and select statement
 The PS3 variable refers to the Prompt String 3 variable.
 It is a special variable used by the "select" statement to customize the prompt displayed when creating menus with the "select" construct.
 The select statement is used to create a simple menu system in Bash, where the user can choose options by entering a number corresponding to the displayed choices.
 The PS3 variable allows you to define the prompt string displayed before the menu options.
 ~~~